JohnPaulPamintuan/Creating-a-basic-home-lab-/README.md

 # Tool used
 - Oracle Virtualbox
-- Windows 10 (using Microsoft Defender, Sysmon)
+- Windows 10 (using tools like Microsoft Defender, Event viewer and installed Sysmon and Splunk)
 - Kali linux (using other tools like Nmap, Metasploit and Python)
-- Splunk

 # Lab Components